-TOPICS IN LINGUISTICS (3)
+LN440G TOPICS IN LINGUISTICS (3) As resources permit

 Courses included under this umbrella course provide undergraduate and graduate students with advanced study of specific topics within the study of language.
 These topics focus attention on language use, language analysis, and language learning.
 Special attention will be paid, where possible, to Pacific languages and cultures.
 The course may be repeated for credit with different topics.
 Prerequisite: LN300 or consent of instructor.